johnmap/discourse-sso-logout/README.md

 Set Discourse's `logout redirect` setting to your app's logout URL, to sync logouts the other way.

 ### Yes, you heard correctly
-Discourse has a setting called `log out strict` and another one called `logout redirect`.
+If you logout from Discourse on that Library computer, you're automatically logging out on your mobile, tablet, notebook, Nintendo 3DS and Sony PSP.
 Let that sink in for a second. 🤯

 Whatever, it's nearly midnight and I'm out.